leeym/camel/README.md

 It is a remake of [Laputa](https://github.com/leeym/laputa) which is inspired by [Wealthfront's Query Engine](https://www.slideshare.net/julienwetterwald/wealthfronts-query-engine), and is built on top of [aws-lambda-perl5-layer](https://github.com/moznion/aws-lambda-perl5-layer)

-You can simply write a script with `.pl` extension and invoke it with ["qp0p1"](https://image.slidesharecdn.com/20120308wealthfrontsqueryenginesquare-120509010632-phpapp02/95/wealthfronts-query-engine-13-728.jpg?cb=1336526883) serialization, where `q=echo&p0=foo&p1=bar` will call `perl echo.pl foo bar` internally.
+You can simply write a script with `.pl` extension and invoke it with ["qp0p1"](https://image.slidesharecdn.com/20120308wealthfrontsqueryenginesquare-120509010632-phpapp02/95/wealthfronts-query-engine-13-728.jpg?cb=1336526883) serialization.

 # Develop
 * Clone this repository